Pkrysinski/Express-note-taker-app/README.md

 - - - - -
 BONUS!
-WHEN I click on the delete note idon,
+WHEN I click on the delete note icon,
 THEN the note is removed from storage and the page is refreshed.
 >DONE.